 When you find the home of your dreams, the one that perfectly matches up with your mortgage budget and your priority list, you will want to act quickly.
 Depending on the market, homes may be moving fast.
 When you make an offer on a home, you want to be sure your offer is a stronge, attractive offer to the seller.
 And that means presenting a pre-approval letter, or (better yet) a full loan approval, with your offer.

 Generally, your real estate agent will present your offer to the home seller and their real estate professional.
 The seller may accept, reject, or make a counter-offer.
 Counter offers are common, and it is common for an agent to negotiate and bring you counter offers until satisfactory terms are met between you and the seller can agree on the purchase price, terms, and conditions.

-Your real estate agent will most likely make your offer contingent on a home inspection, and help you arrange one.
+Your real estate agent will likely make your offer contingent on a home inspection, and help you arrange one.
 If structural damage or repairs are needed on the home, there may be some re-negotiations and finalizing of the offer.

 When your offer is accepted, be prepared to pay a deposit, or earnest money, on your home.
 The rest of your down payment, as well as closing costs, will be due before your loan is closed and your documents are signed in escrow.

 5. The Mortgage Loan Process